curveresearch/notes/stableswap.md

     return D
 ```

 This code is used with minimal difference between all the stableswap contracts.
-Later versions choose to revert if the 255 iterations are exhausted before converging.
+For safety, later versions choose to revert if the 255 iterations are exhausted before converging.

 The iterative formula is easily derived:
 $$\begin{aligned}